Explanatory Notes Apparatus Notes ()

 Provenance:

-See Samossoud Collection in Description of Provenanceclick to open letter.
+See Samossoud Collection in Description of Provenanceclick to open link.

 Explanatory Notes